REACT-KD: Region-Aware Cross-modal Topological Knowledge Distillation for Interpretable Medical Image Classification: Introduction

 \section{Introduction}

-Recent advances in deep learning have significantly enhanced the use of computed tomography (CT) imaging in a broad spectrum of clinical tasks, including lesion segmentation, disease classification, and prognostic modeling~\cite{zhou2021review}.
+Disease classification, along with lesion segmentation and prognostic modeling, has been greatly advanced by recent developments in deep learning applied to computed tomography (CT) imaging ~\cite{zhou2021review}.
 While models trained on high-resolution or denoised low-dose CT (LDCT) scans have demonstrated strong performance~\cite{rayed2024segmentation,chen2024lowdose}, real-world deployment remains limited due to a mismatch between curated datasets and the variability of clinical imaging conditions.
 One major limitation arises from diverse CT acquisition protocols, particularly in radiation dose.
 For instance, LDCT is widely employed in lung cancer screening to minimize patient exposure, but often lacks the spatial fidelity required for diagnostic or staging purposes~\cite{zhang2024denoising}.
 Hepatocellular carcinoma (HCC) exemplifies this challenge, as its diagnosis typically relies on multiphase CT or functional modalities like positron emission tomography (PET)~\cite{nguyen2024advanced}.

 Although PET/CT provides complementary metabolic and anatomical cues, the CT component in PET often uses low-dose settings, resulting in increased noise and reduced resolution~\cite{chaudhari2021lowcount}.
 PET itself is also subject to variations in count statistics, which further complicate fusion~\cite{chaudhari2021lowcount}.
-Additionally, differences in spatial resolution, acquisition parameters, and anatomical alignment across modalities present major challenges for multimodal integration~\cite{kumar2024fusion,zhang2024survey}.
-While multimodal learning aims to leverage these complementary features, most approaches assume access to well-aligned, high-quality paired data, which are seldom available in clinical settings~\cite{zhou2024precision,wang2023sharedspecific,han2022dynamical}.
+Additionally, differences in spatial resolution, acquisition parameters, and anatomical alignment across modalities present major challenges for multi-modal integration~\cite{kumar2024fusion,zhang2024survey}.
+While multi-modal learning aims to leverage these complementary features, most approaches assume access to well-aligned, high-quality paired data, which are seldom available in clinical settings~\cite{zhou2024precision,wang2023sharedspecific,han2022dynamical}.
 These constraints necessitate the development of robust, interpretable frameworks capable of operating under missing or degraded modality conditions.